velocitatem/garlic/README.md

 | Scraper Sees | ![final](https://raw.githubusercontent.com/velocitatem/garlic/main/media/final.png)           |
 | User Sees    | ![user](https://raw.githubusercontent.com/velocitatem/garlic/main/media/user.png)             |

+# Try Now!

+1. Go to this website: https://glittery-croquembouche-c25561.netlify.app/
+2. You will see normal text the way it should be
+3. Run the following command: `wget https://glittery-croquembouche-c25561.netlify.app/`
+4. Open the index.html
+5. You will see the encoded text :)

 # How?
 Currently, this is in development, but the beta works like this: